javapathfinder/jpf-probabilistic/README.md

     7 -> 5 [ label="0.50" ];
     }

-Both the listeners probabilistic.listener.StateSpaceText and probabilistic.listener.StateSpaceDot use a property, named probabilistic.statespace.precision, that captures the precision of the probabilities.
-Consider, for example, the following configuration file.

-	@using jpf-probabilistic
-	target = probabilistic.examples.DieTest
-	listener = probabilistic.listener.StateSpaceDot
-	probabilistic.statespace.precision = 4

-For the above application properties file, JPF produces a file with the following content.

-	  7 15
-	  -1 0 1.0000
-	  0 1 0.5000
-	  1 2 0.5000
-	  2 1 0.5000
-	  2 3 0.5000
-	  3 3 1.0000
-	  1 4 0.5000
-	  4 3 0.5000
-	  4 3 0.5000
-	  0 5 0.5000
-	  5 6 0.5000
-	  6 3 0.5000
-	  6 3 0.5000
-	  5 7 0.5000
-	  7 3 0.5000
-	  7 5 0.5000

 jpf-probabilistic can also be used in tandem with jpf-label.
 The latter JPF extension allows for labelling states.